The Giant Who Had No Heart in His Body is a Norwegian Fairy Tale collected by Peter Christen Asbjørnsen and Jorgen Moe.

 A king had seven sons and loved them so much he always had to have one of them by him.
 One day he sent the six older ones out to find brides, and directed them to bring back a seventh for their brother.
 They met a king with six daughters, and the princesses were so lovely that they forgot their brother, but when they returned, they passed too closely by a giant's home, and the giant turned them all to stone.

-When his brothers did not return, the king wanted to the youngest to never leave, but the prince finally persuaded him and set out.
-He gave a raven his food, helped a salmon into the river again, and gave a starving wolf his horse on the condition that it be his steed and help him.
-The wolf brought him to the giant's house, showed him his brothers and their brides, and told him to go and do what the princess there told him to do.
+When his brothers did not return, the king wanted the youngest to never leave, but the prince finally persuaded him and set out.
+He gave a raven his food, helped a salmon into the river again, and gave a starving wolf his horse to eat on the condition that the wolf be his steed instead and help him.
+The wolf brought him to the giant's house, showed him his brothers and their brides, and told him to go inside the house and do what the princess in there told him to do.

-.
-Compare to Tsarevich Petr and the Wizard
+Compare to Russian fairy tale Tsarevich Petr and the Wizard.